aryan-kancherla/PressIt-App/README.md

 # PressIt-App
-Using Swift and Xcode, I was able to develop and design the game PressIt; a version of Whac-A-Mole with a twist.
+Using Swift and Xcode, I developed and designed the game PressIt; a version of Whac-A-Mole with a twist.